 A. Nuclear Energy

-The Nuclear Regulatory Commission regulates the production of nuclear energy in the U.S., and the NRC website provides most current NRC materials.
-A site called INLN catalogs online links to catalogs for national nuclear energy libraries and the International Atomic Energy Agency.
+Libraries: A site called INLN catalogs online links to catalogs for national nuclear energy libraries and the International Atomic Energy Agency.

 Maintenance and Operations Contracts: The Department of Energy's National Nuclear Security Administration contracts out the maintenance and operations of various nuclear facilities to private companies.
 These M&O contracts are public documents and can be found on the M&O Support Department page of the NNSA website.